yandaudrey/Dh140-final-project/FinalProject/readme.md

 Newspaper articles were published in <em>The Los Angeles News</em> between 1927 to 1931.
 Here is the [datasource](https://ucla.box.com/s/64a3z1vryea3252rqhrm4g26zei9av48) that I exported from my Zotero collection.
 This CSV file only listed article titles that I am going to analyze.
-In order to begin the networking analysis, I have to manually calculate the frequency of figures appearing in the articles and create another dataset for python.
+In order to begin the network analysis, I have to manually calculate the frequency of figures appearing in the articles and create another dataset for python.

 ### Scope
 I guess I can create an interactive image displaying the network between people who involved in these two buildings, and then I can integrate article contents into the network to produce some narratives.